oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the management, including sanitisation, of media connected to the HybridSystem endpoints.
+- The organisation is responsible for the management, including sanitisation, of media connected to the HybridSystem endpoints.

 ### Media destruction

 #### Applicability to HybridSystem

-The controls relating to the destruction of media are not applicable to the HybridSystem and are instead the responsibility of the Agency.
+The controls relating to the destruction of media are not applicable to the HybridSystem and are instead the responsibility of the organisation.

 #### HybridSystem compliance approach